 Fraudsters send you a harmless looking Trojan or malware and get access to your basic bank account basic details and your mobile number.
 Then they call you and pose as you service provider agents and ask for your details.”

-You’d be surprised to know how many unsuspecting victims easily give away the details without a second thought.
+Moreover, many unsuspecting victims easily give away the details without a second thought.
 The fraudsters approach the service provider (posing as you, with fake papers), request to swap the SIM.
 After verification, the service provider deactivates the old SIM, which is in your mobile.
 The fraudsters get a new active mobile SIM card.
-And, since your SIM card has no network.
+And, then your SIM card has no network.

-Then all your financial SMSS, OTP alerts, and other financial alerts or transactions confirmations are sent to the new active card and it falls into the hands of fraudsters.
+Then all your financial SMS’s, OTP alerts, and other financial alerts or transactions confirmations arrive on new active card and it falls into the hands of fraudsters.

 Imagine the number of financial agents out there who have your KYC documents and mobile number.

 “This is a two-step fraud where the fraudsters first get your bank details through phishing emails or malware or Trojans and then they block your SIM through the SIM swap technique.

 By the time your SIM shows no service, and you find out from the service provider that there was a SIM swap request and you visit the branch with KYC to figure out what’s the real issue, the fraudster has stolen your money from your bank account.

 Phishing is a kind of e-mail fraud technique in which the fraudster sends out genuine-looking emails or website links.
 It is an attempt to gather your personal and financial information.